MicrosoftDocs/win32-pr.it-it/desktop-src/medfound/mfpkey-resize-minapheight.md

 ---
 # <a name="mfpkey_resize_minapheight-property"></a>Proprietà MFPKEY \_ RESIZE \_ MINAPHEIGHT

-Specifica l'altezza dell'apertura minima dello schermo, in pixel.
+Specifica l'altezza dell'apertura di visualizzazione minima, in pixel.

 ## <a name="constant-for-ipropertybag"></a>Costante per IPropertyBag